 4. Casinos and Gaming Establishments

 Casinos and gaming establishments often handle large cash transactions, which is why they may be a prone science for money laundering.
-These establishments must implement AML programs, monitor transactions, and report suspicious activities.
+These establishments must implement AML compliance programs, monitor transactions, and report suspicious activities.

 5. Insurance Companies